eFFECTOR Therapeutics Announce - GuruFocus.com

 Forward-Looking Statements

 eFFECTOR cautions you that statements contained in this press release regarding matters that are not historical facts are forward-looking statements.
-The forward-looking statements are based on our current beliefs and expectations and include, but are not limited to: the Company’s expectations on the completion of the offering and the anticipated use of proceeds therefrom.
-Actual results may differ from those set forth in this press release due to the risks and uncertainties associated with market conditions and the satisfaction of customary closing conditions related to the offering and other risks described in our prior filings with the Securities and Exchange Commission.
+The forward-looking statements are based on our current beliefs and expectations and include, but are not limited to: the Company’s anticipated use of proceeds from the offering.
+Actual results may differ from those set forth in this press release due to the risks and uncertainties associated with market conditions and other risks described in our prior filings with the Securities and Exchange Commission.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof, and we undertake no obligation to update such statements to reflect events that occur or circumstances that exist after the date hereof, except as required by law.
 All forward-looking statements are qualified in their entirety by this cautionary statement, which is made under the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.

 Contacts: